TheAwiteb/lprs/README.md

 ## Features

-- Auto checks for updates (Can be disabled).
 - Passing the master password as an argument and via stdin.
 - Changing the master password.
 - Generating a passwords.